iSaluki/phhs6/content/_index.md

 ### Can I use this to revise?

 Yes, go for it.
-However if something doesn't look right, challenge it.
+However, if something doesn't look right, challenge it.
 I would also strongly recommend combining this with other revision techniques, such as flash cards (see [Anki](https://ankiweb.net)).

 ### How easy is to make my own website like this?